KamiYomu/KamiYomu/README.md

 ![KamiYomu Owl Logo](./Inkscape/logo-watermark.svg)

-**KamiYomu** is a powerful, extensible manga download built for manga enthusiasts who want full control over their collection.
-It scans and downloads manga from supported websites, stores them locally, and lets you host your own private manga reader—no ads, no subscriptions, no limits.
+**KamiYomu** is a high-performance, extensible manga manager designed for enthusiasts who demand total control.

+By leveraging a modular **Crawler Agent** architecture, KamiYomu empowers you to discover, download, reading, and archive manga from any supported source into a private, self-hosted library.

+> [!NOTE]
+> **Total Extensibility:** If a site isn't supported yet, you can build your own Crawler Agent in C# and integrate it instantly.

+### 🚀 Core Capabilities
+* **Modular Crawling:** Support for any website via community-driven **Crawler Agents**.
+* **Local Archival:** Download and store high-quality images in a structured local library.
+* **Private Hosting:** A built-in web reader to access your collection from any device, anywhere.
+* **Developer Friendly:** Comprehensive SDK and Validator tools for building custom agents.
 [📖 Read the docs](https://kamiyomu.github.io)

+---

 [![GitHub followers](https://img.shields.io/github/followers/kamiyomu)](https://github.com/orgs/KamiYomu/followers)
 [![GitHub stars](https://img.shields.io/github/stars/kamiyomu/kamiyomu)](https://github.com/kamiyomu/kamiyomu/stargazers)